ihhub/penguinV/examples/raspicam/README.md

 	-- Generating done
 	-- Build files have been written to: /home/pi/raspicam/trunk/build
 	```
-	 If OpenCV development files are installed in your system, then  you see
+	 If OpenCV development files are installed in your system, then  you'll see
 	```
 	-- CREATE OPENCV MODULE=1
 	```